Have Questions?

 573-334-3486

 New Vision Counseling has long been dedicated to assisting individuals recovery after a period of drug and alcohol addiction.
-It has been doing this within Perryville and in the surrounding areas for many years now.
+It has been doing this within Perryville, Missouri and in the surrounding areas for many years now.
 Today, New Vision Counseling offers services like group therapy, trauma therapy, 12-step facilitation approach, group therapy, cognitive/behavior therapy, contingency management/motivational incentive - which are all in line with their philosophy of the treatments and rehabilitation programs that work.
 Additionally, New Vision Counseling believes that clients need specially tailored treatment programs to achieve recovery.
 This is why it provides various programs, like persons with eating disorders, seniors or older adults, persons with post-traumatic stress disorder, programs for the hearing impaired, residential beds for client's children, child care for clients children - among other services listed in the following sections.

 New Vision Counseling offers long term drug and alcohol rehab centers, inpatient addiction treatment facilities, detoxification facilities, outpatient substance abuse counseling, short term drug and alcohol rehabs and others.
 Further, New Vision Counseling has aftercare plans that are designed to help clients maintain their sobriety.
 This addiction treatment center also uses treatment methods that can help you achieve and maintain a full recovery.